 How to Interpret an middle ear scan

 Unlike other technologies, OtoSight can accurately determine middle ear effusion, even in the presence of cerumen.
 In this video, we’ll share with you how to understand and interpret at OtoSight Exam.

 When to Visit Your Healthcare Provider

 Ear pain and concerns about hearing are one of the most common reasons parents take their children to the doctor.
-If you suspect that your child has an ear infection, then the #EnginEarGuys recommend you contact your healthcare provider.
+If you suspect that your child has an ear infection, then PhotoniCare recommends that you contact your healthcare provider.
 A healthcare provider will examine your child’s ear for an infection or if there is another issue causing your child’s symptoms and pain.
 If the healthcare provider does suspect an ear infection, antibiotics may or may not be recommended.
 Generally speaking, an ear infection has the potential to resolve itself without antibiotic treatment.
 In the case of a severe middle ear infection with infected fluid in the middle ear, the American Academy of Pediatrics recommends the healthcare provider prescribe antibiotics.
 However, the guidelines recommend the “watchful waiting” approach for non-severe middle ear infections in children over the age of two.
 The overall goal is to reduce over-prescription of antibiotics.

 In this White Paper titled Visualizing Acute Otitis Media with… Read More

 Despite its small size, the ear is a very complicated… Read More

 What the heck is an Antibiotic/Antimicrobial Stewardship Program (ASP) and… Read More